AmirFarhadi83/js-projects/README.md

-Some Mini Projects With Html Css and JavaScript for students
+<h1>Some Mini Projects With html, css and JavaScript for students</h1>

 <h2>1.
 Responsive Burger Menu</h2>